scottpdo/martinjs/docs/photos.md

 # Photo Manipulation

+**Important: As of v0.1.0, none of these operations are reversible.
+As always, it's safest to create new layers and edit those if you may later want to retrieve old pixel data.**

 ### .toBW(`all = false`)

 Converts the current layer to black and white.
 If `all` is set to `true`, will convert all layers to black and white.